 Summary

-Japan has several tax deductions that allow you to save money on tax.
+Japan has several tax deductions that allow you to save money on taxes.
 However, keep in mind that most tax deductions are reviewed frequently and may change over time.
+You can always check with your local tax office or visit the National Tax Agency website for up-to-date information.

 Once you receive your tax refunds, the next step is to put your money to work!
 Feel free to contact us at Argentum Wealth for a free consultation on investment strategies for expats in Japan.